celery/celery/docs/userguide/configuration.rst

-Enabling this flag will allow linking an error callback to a chord header, which by default will not link when using :code:`link_error()`, and preventing from the chord body to execute if the header fails.
+Enabling this flag will allow linking an error callback to a chord header, which by default will not link when using :code:`link_error()`, and preventing from the chord's body to execute if any of the tasks in the header fails.

 Consider the following canvas: